junminchen/polff/README.md

 * `example/2_compare_qm` contains scripts to compare QM and FF energies.
 * `example/3_write_params` contains scripts to generate force field parameters using trained ByteFF-Pol model.
 * `example/4_MD_simulations` contains scripts for molecular dynamics (MD) simulations using ByteFF-Pol.
+* `example/5_similarity` contains scripts for similarity analysis using ByteFF-Pol.

 ## Run Tests
 You can verify the environments by running the tests: